mariadb-corporation/mariadb-connector-python/doc/source/module.rst

 .. data:: ROWID

-    This type object is used to describe the "Row ID" column in a database.
+    This type object is not supported in MariaDB Connector/Python and represents an empty set.